Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

-A motion hearing is when one is asking the court to do something.
+A motion hearings in Midland DUI cases is when one is asking the court to do something.
 If it is a motion to suppress, you are trying to keep out evidence.
 If this happens, there will be a motion hearing where you are going to have live testimony often prior to the time going to trial.
 Motion hearings in Midland DWI cases could be beneficial in your defense, which is why you need an accomplished attorney to represent you at your hearing.

 Pre-Trial Motions Regarding DWI Charges